MerosCrypto/Meros/docs/Protocol/Merit.md

 - version: Block version.
 - last: Last Block Hash.
 - contents: Merkle of the included Verification Packets and Elements.
-- significant: The threshold of what makes a Transaction significant.
+- packets: Quantity of included Verification Packets.
 - sketchSalt: The salt used when hashing elements for inclusion in sketches.
-- sketchCheck: Merkle of the Sketch Hashes of the included Verification packets.
+- sketchCheck: Merkle of the Sketch Hashes of the included Verification Packets.
 - miner: BLS Public Key, or miner nickname, to mint Merit to.
 - time: Time this Block was mined at.
 - proof: Arbitrary data used to beat the difficulty.